cromandini/TATLayout/README.md

 Once testing dependencies are installed, open __TATLayout.xcworkspace__ in Xcode, make sure you have selected __TATLayoutExamples__ scheme and hit command+U.

 ## Documentation
 The documentation is available [online](http://cocoadocs.org/docsets/TATLayout/) through [CocoaDocs](http://cocoadocs.org).
-Alternatively you can build __Documentation__ scheme locally.
-After building, the documentation is available in Xcode's Documentation and API Reference.
+Alternatively you can build the __Documentation__ scheme to have it locally.
+Once builded, the documentation is available in Xcode's Documentation and API Reference.
 Also, a folder named "Documentation" is created in the project containing the documentation in docset and html formats.

 ## Credits
 Copyright (c) 2014 Claudio Romandini <[cromandini@me.com](mailto:cromandini@me.com)>